MelindaZhang2020/CI-MS4-Kumite-Dojo/README.md

 #### **UserProfile**

-- Created on registration for each user, holds user information that can be used to speech checkout process.
+- Created on registration for each user, holds user information that can be used to speed up checkout process.

-- Stores order history for previous orders to encourage repeat order.
+- Stores order history for previous orders to encourage repeat orders.

 #### **Product**

-- Holds the infomation about a product includes name, description, price, stock counts and rating.
+- Holds the infomation about a product including name, description, price, stock count and rating.

-- The foreign key to ProductImage is very important as it allows multiple images attach to this particular product.
+- The foreign key to 'ProductImage' is very important as it allows multiple images attach to this particular product.

-- Similar to ProductImages, the variation foreign key relationship between Product and Variation is crutial.
-As it gives different product its individual unique sizes and colors.
+- Similar to 'ProductImages', the foreign key relationship between 'Product' and 'Variation' is crucial as it gives different product its individual unique sizes and colors.

-- The relationship to Category is descriptive.
+- The relationship to 'Category' is descriptive.

 #### **ProductImage**

-- This models stores multiple images for each product.
-Which is ideal in real life scenario, a product is more than likely has more than one image attach to it.
+- This model stores multiple images for each product.
+This is ideal in a real life scenario.
+A product is more than likely to have more than one image attached to it.
 Also gives the user a better user experience.

 #### **Variation**

-- This model allows us to give each product a different variation regardless the category/value.
+- This model allows us to give each product a different variation regardless of the category/value.
 In my case, I was able to give the products different colors and sizes.

 #### **Category**

-- This model divide the products into category according to its types.
+- This model divides the products into category according to their types.

 - Considering the chances of blank spaces we also give it a friendly name.